 CONTENT GUIDE (warning: May contain spoilers)

 The film centres on themes of murder, a character accidentally killing himself and crude humour.

 The film contains depictions of large amounts of blood detail and several injuries, as well as brief shootings, implied stabbings and footage depicting a character accidentally killing himself with a machete.

 The film contains use of the word “c**t” within the lyrics of a song, as well as frequent and aggressive use of the word “f**k”.

 The film contains multiple verbal drug references and depictions of characters snorting cocaine.

-There are multiple sexual references throughout the film, including sexual gestures and use of the word “f**k” in a sexual context.
+There are multiple sexual references throughout the film, including crude sexual gestures and use of the word “f**k” in a sexual context.